October 3, 2022

 Carbon capture, utilization, and sequestration (CCUS) is a technology with the potential to aid in the attainment of this goal.
 In CCUS, CO2 is captured—from post-combustion flue gases, during various industrial production processes including the processing of natural gas, or directly from the atmosphere itself—and is then either: (i) used as a feed stock in chemical processing operations (utilization); or (ii) compressed to its supercritical state for transport via pipelines to destinations where it is subsequently injected into oil reservoirs in enhanced oil recovery (EOR) operations and/or permanently stored in underground reservoirs (sequestration).

-The Intergovernmental Panel on Climate Change (IPCC) has suggested pathways, which include the deployment of CCUS technology, for attaining the goal of the Paris Agreement based on its modeling of various possible scenarios for global CO2 emissions and corresponding temperatures over the next several decades.4 Because most scenarios include the usage of fossil fuels for the next several decades, CCUS may be a necessary technology for meeting CO2 emissions goals.5 For example, with regards to the U.S. power generation sector, the U.S. Energy Information Administration (EIA) reports that fossil fuels will continue to be a significant fuel source through at least 20506 and the U.S. Environmental Protection Agency (EPA) lists post-combustion CCUS as an opportunity for the mitigation of CO2 emissions.7
+The Intergovernmental Panel on Climate Change (IPCC) has suggested pathways, which include the deployment of CCUS technology, for attaining the goal of the Paris Agreement based on its modeling of various possible scenarios for global CO2 emissions trends and corresponding temperatures over the next several decades.4 Because most scenarios include the usage of fossil fuels for the next several decades, CCUS may be a necessary technology for meeting CO2 emissions goals.5 For example, with regards to the U.S. power generation sector, the U.S. Energy Information Administration (EIA) reports that fossil fuels will continue to be a significant fuel source through at least 20506 and the U.S. Environmental Protection Agency (EPA) lists post-combustion CCUS as an opportunity for the mitigation of CO2 emissions.7

 In “What Are Carbon Credits?
 How Fighting Climate Change Became a Billion-Dollar Industry,” 30 October 2021,8 Lucas Thompson and Leticia Miranda at NBC News summarized the workings of the current CCUS market.
 They describe that the market is largely driven by the sales and/or trading of carbon credits via both a voluntary market, where a carbon credit represents one metric tonne of CO2 removed from the atmosphere, and a compliance (or cap-and-trade) market, where governments set limits on CO2 emissions from various sectors.